awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 The following examples show you how to use the AWS Encryption SDK for Java to encrypt and decrypt data\.
 These examples show how to use [version 2\.0\.*x*](about-versions.md) and later of the AWS Encryption SDK for Java\.
 For examples that use earlier versions, find your release in the [Releases](https://github.com/aws/aws-encryption-sdk-java/releases) list of the [aws\-encryption\-sdk\-java](https://github.com/aws/aws-encryption-sdk-java/) repository on GitHub\.

+Java examples in the AWS Encryption SDK Developer Guide use the AWS SDK for Java 2\.x\.

 **Topics**
 + [Strings](#java-example-strings)